Joey de Villa’s DevRel Portfolio

 Writer’s developer portal

-I recently worked as a developer relations consultant with the San Francisco-based AI company Writer, where I wrote many sections of their developer portal, including:
+In 2024, I did developer relations consulting with the San Francisco-based AI company Writer, where I wrote many sections of their developer portal, including:

 I also reviewed and suggested improvements for the writer-python developer toolkit, and edited articles on the Writer Engineering blog.